 EDITORIAL INTRODUCTION| The first part of Nathan Crompton’s three-part essay introduced the history of anti-asian racism in Vancouver, while the second part focused on contemporary scapegoating in Vancouver’s politics and culture.
 But if racism and scapegoating are used to hide reality, the following essay asks a simpler question: what is the reality it hides?
 Behind the “empty signifiers” of culture and its discourses, what exactly is happening on the ground in Vancouver?

-Despite constant invocations of “the Chinese” in debates on the housing crisis, a full third of all people living in poverty in Vancouver are Chinese.
-Today, in the shifting world of the city’s diverse neighborhoods, the gentrification of East Vancouver is in fact having its most direct effect on immigrants and racialized communities.
+Despite constant monolithic invocations of “the Chinese” in debates on the housing crisis, the Chinese community in Vancouver is highly diverse.
+And like all communities in Vancouver, it is divided along strong class lines.
+A full third of all people living in poverty in Vancouver are Chinese.
+Today’s escalated gentrification of East Vancouver is having its most direct effect on immigrants and racialized communities, particularly Chinese renters.
 Crompton draws from countless academic publications and recent demographic studies to reveal that the complex diversions of scapegoating conceal the racial and class divisions that define contemporary Vancouver.

 Ground Zero: Mount Pleasant